What Are the Laws in Texas for Service Dogs?

 - The tenant is still responsible for any damage the assistance animal does to the property

-Under the ADA, a person with a disability does not have to be separated from their service dog when they are using a public service or public facility.
+Under the ADA, a person with a disability (such as seizures) does not have to be separated from their service dog when they are using a public service or public facility.
 This means they are allowed to go most anywhere that the general public is normally allowed or invited to go.

 Here are some examples: